The change-making problem for six coin values and beyond: Orderly coin systems with six coin values

 All that remains is to show that the 6-value coin system is orderly.
 Theorem~\ref{Pearson} enables us to find the minimum counterexample (if it exists) as follows.
 First, set $\mathcal{C}=(1,c_2,c_3,c_4,c_5,c_6)=(1, 2, 3, a, a+1, 2a)$.
 We find the greedy representation of $c_{k}-1$ for $1< k \leq 6$ and express it as a vector with respect to $\mathcal{C}$.
 By Theorem~\ref{Pearson}, the minimum counterexample (if it exists) is found as follows.
 For each vector corresponding to $c_k-1$ and for each $p$ where $1\leq p < k-1$, set the first $p$ entries of the vector to 0, and add 1 to the $p+1^{th}$ entry.
 The resulting values are the candidates for minimal counterexample.

-Doing this process to the vector associated to $c_2-1$ is not possible we would have to have $1\leq p< 1$ (indeed, this is always the case).
+Doing this process to the vector associated to $c_2-1$ is not possible because we would have to have $1\leq p< 1$ (indeed, it is always true that the case $c_2 - 1$ may be disregarded).
 Doing this process for $c_3-1= (0,1,0,0,0,0)_\mathcal{C}$ with $p=1$ yields the vector $(0,2,0,0,0,0)_\mathcal{C}$, which corresponds to the value 4.
 We know 4 is not a counterexample, since the greedy solution for $4$ uses only 2 coins.

 Next we consider $c_4-1=a-1$.
 The greedy solution for this value can be expressed in vector form as $(x_1,x_2,x_3,0,0,0)_\mathcal{C}$ where $x_1+2x_2+3x_3=a-1$ and $x_1, x_2 \in\{0,1\}$ and $x_1x_2=0.$ With $p=1$, we have $(0,x_2+1,x_3,0,0,0)_\mathcal{C},$ which corresponds to the value: